fanfury-sports/furyhub/docs/cli-client/random.md

 # Random

-Rand module allows you to post a random number request to the IRIS Hub and query the random numbers or the pending random number requests.
+Rand module allows you to post a random number request to the FURY Hub and query the random numbers or the pending random number requests.

 ## Available Commands